 - Weekly communication with Clinical Coordinator

-- Adhere to the Clinical Rotation Schedule (see Athletic Training Policies and Procedures Manual)
+- Adhere to the Clinical Rotation Schedule (see AT Policies and Procedures Manual)

-- Weekly meetings with the ATEP Director, Clinical Coordinator, or specified individual to help the student:
+- Weekly meetings with the AT Program Director, Clinical Coordinator, or specified individual to help the student:

 - Student will be required to improve cumulative GPA to a 2.5 by the following semester.
-This will also be addressed on a case by case basis, depending on academic needs and accommodations needed.
+This will also be addressed on a case-by-case basis, depending on academic and accommodation needed.

-In order to graduate the following criteria must be met:
+In order to earn a Bachelor of Arts in Athletic Training (BAAT) degree and graduate, the following criteria must be met: